butaixianran/Blender-Vmd-Retargeting/README.md

 ### Notice: If you already bought it, make sure you update it to latest version.
-Which fixed some important bugs and anded support for Blender 3.1.
+Which fixed some important bugs and added support for Blender 3.1.
 Also handled twist bones, for Natsumi San's vmd motion

 # Language